 Recently barcoding (the identification of a sample from a single fragment of an organism), and metabarcoding (the identification of a sample containing a mix of organisms e.g. soil), have shown considerable promise in all Kingdoms of Life (Ruppert et al. (2019)).
-The ability to identify species from a fragments of organisms (e.g. hair, scat, leaf tissue) increases our ability to understand the interactions of not only entire ecosystems but also a focal, generally rare and hence difficult to detect, organism with their surrounding; allowing for the most precise allocation of conservation decisions and funds e.g. those for restoration processes (Banerjee et al. (2022), Johnson et al. (2023)).
+The ability to identify species from a fragments of organisms (e.g. hair, scat, leaf tissue) increases our ability to understand the interactions of not only entire ecosystems but also a focal, generally rare and hence difficult to detect, organism with their surrounding; allowing for the most precise allocation of conservation decisions and funds e.g. those for active restoration processes (Banerjee et al. (2022), Johnson et al. (2023)).
 With plants the identification of members of certain clades to species using barcoding has been successful in some groups (Kress (2017)), whereas many other clades have proven more problematic (Liu et al. (2014), Group et al. (2011), Coissac et al. (2012)).
 Metabarcoding incurs additional challenges to those which exist for the currently implemented barcodes (Li et al. (2015), Kress & Erickson (2007), Group et al. (2009), Coissac et al. (2012)).
 Particular limitations of the traditional high copy number barcodes (e.g. ITS2, rbcL, matK, trnH-psbA) include the utilization their rates of divergence, gene tree conflict, and hybridization (Coissac et al. (2016), Fazekas et al. (2009)).
 Currently, most plant metabarcoding endeavors only allow the identification of material to the level of family or genus.

 Currently one of the largest plant systematic endeavor, undertaken by the Royal Botanic Gardens Kew, is the Plant and Fungal Tree of Life (PAFTOL) is approaching completion (Baker et al. (2021a)).
 This data set will contain hybridization capture (Hyb-Seq) data from at least one species in each genus of the plant kingdom, 14,000+ represented species, using the popular Angiosperms353 (A353) probes (Baker et al. (2021a), Johnson et al. (2019)).
 Data from the 10kP project, which seeks to develop reference genomes from a phylogenetically diverse suite of 10,000 plant species, will contribute more species by 2030 (Cheng et al. (2018)).
 These publicly available data serve to provide a phylogenetically comprehensive backbone for plant metabarcoding.
 Similar projects, focused on whole genome sequencing of all organisms in certain geographic areas, such as the ‘Darwin Tree of Life’, which aims to sequence all described taxa in Britain and Ireland, will provide geographically dense data sets to seed projects globally (Life Project Consortium et al. (2022), Lewin et al. (2022)).
 These novel genomic data sets will promote the ability to apply metabarcoding to resolve a diverse array of questions relevant to theoretical and applied ecology (Kress (2017), Hollingsworth et al. (2016)).
 However, the application of metabarcoding still faces challenges relating to the enormity of the genomic data sets and the computational power required to process sequence data.